theonize/Currier/Studies/Identity Crisis/Main.md

 It is when we are apart from the world and vulnerable that we are open to deepest influence by God.
 The vision [v.12] sets the stage for Jacob's further development and includes a promise.
 Jacob makes a conditional vow to God.
-It does not appear that he is looking for a loophole, an exit strategy.
+It does not appear that he is looking for a loophole or an exit strategy.
 It is more like Jacob acknowledging that God is God if God does what He says He will do.
 For [perhaps] the first time Jacob sees the providential orchestration and formation of his life.
 God is moving him and, though Jacob cannot know precisely where or how, preserving him.